MohanKalai8/Rust-Sessions/collections/readme.md

 ### Vector
 - allows you to store more than one value in a single data structure. vectors can only store values of the same type.
 It is dynamically sized
+  - Default integer type is `i32`
+  - Imp: Iterators contain a pointer to data within the vector

 ```rust
 let v: Vec<i32> = Vec::new();